Parents Worry Congress Won't Fund The Children's Health Insurance Program

 "It's extremely important," he says, "because it's developmental — it's vaccines.
 You know it can reduce the likelihood that a person has a lifelong chronic disease."

-The experience of Ariel Haughton's daughter Rose bears that out.
+The experience of Ariel Haughton's daughter, Rose, bears that out.

 Haughton says her own insurance policy charges $150 for each of her doctor visits, but her kids' policy doesn't.
 That allows her to take Rose and Nonnie for care when they need it.